GitMirroring/gnuboot/site/docs/gnulinux/index.md

 GRUB payload is recommended where you can then have a fully encrypted /boot directory.

-TODO: Nuke *all* distro-specific guides on libreboot.org.
+TODO: Nuke *all* distro-specific guides on libreboot.srht.site.
 Instead, move these instructions to the wiki pages of these projects, on their websites.
 The reasons are explained in the above issue page.